sizovs/boring-stack/README.md

 # Testing
 A traditional front-end/back-end separation via APIs requires developing and maintaining two distinct test suites—one for testing the back-end through the API and another for testing the front-end against a mock API, which can easily fall out of sync with the actual back-end.
 This is cumbersome and clunky.
 By forgoing JSON APIs and instead sending HTML over the wire, we streamline the process, allowing us to test-drive a single app at the user level using Playwright.

+# Htmx
+If you're not afraid of some coding, [you may not even need htmx](https://dev.to/zkat/i-replaced-htmx-with-a-simple-web-component-4bnh) and have zero front-end dependencies.

 # SQLite
 SQLite is blazing fast, takes backward compatibility seriously, and enables amazing DX.
 [Just use SQLite](https://blog.wesleyac.com/posts/consider-sqlite).
 This project comes with SQLite [preconfigured for production](https://kerkour.com/sqlite-for-servers).
+SQLite may get concurrent writes soon thanks to [Turso](https://turso.tech/).

 # Latency
 Since everything runs on a single server, users farther away may experience latency.
 There are several things you can do: